 - Stay up to date on vaccines.
 Your dog can encounter viruses and parasites at the park.
 Check with your vet to confirm he’s current on vaccines like rabies and distemper/parvo.
 Ask your vet what other vaccines they might recommend.

 - Protect against fleas and ticks.
 Ticks can lurk in the grass and bushes.
-Fleas can be spread by dogs and wildlife that come to the park.
+Dogs and wildlife that come to the park can spread fleas and ticks .
 The best protection for your pet is to keep them up to date on flea and tick control.
 Ask your vet for recommendations.

 - Total recall – Make sure you have total control over your dog.
 Practice calling your dog to make sure he will listen to you at all times.
 This will be important if he gets into a scuffle.